 Dolce far niente

 One of the obligatory statements about holidays: ‘Doing nothing is so good, we should do it more often at home.’
 Are you bringing any souvenirs from your trip to Italy?
 Then put some dolce far niente in your suitcase, the Italian expression for ‘deliciously doing nothing’.
 Embrace the pace of the South, and block off a few hours a week in your diary to enjoy the outdoors.
 Put your smartphone away.
-Flop down in the outdoor salon under your patio roof and take some time for yourself.
+Flop down in the outdoor salon under your louvered roof pergola and take some time for yourself.

 Aromas and flavours